Justin Brock

-Justin Chapman "Bobby" Brock is an American entrepreneur, author, and US Marine veteran.
-He is best known for founding MedicareCon, GoGuru Pro CRM and GoGuru University, and CEO of Bobby Brock Insurance.
+Justin Chapman Brock is an American entrepreneur, author, and US Marine veteran.
+He is best known for founding MedicareCon, GoGuru Pro CRM and GoGuru University, and CEO of Brock.

 Career

 In 2006, Brock enlisted in the United States Marine Corps and served as an operations analyst with the Marine Aerial Refueler Transport Squadron 352 Detachment A during his deployment in Iraq until 2008.
 Brock was subsequently appointed as the operations NCO for Marine Aerial Refueler Squadron 252.
 In 2011, he advanced to the role of operations chief for Marine All-Weather Fighter Attack Squadron 242 in Japan.
 In 2014, he received his honorable discharge.
-The company is a national brokerage firm that was founded by his father Bobby Brock in 1992 and provides medicare supplement plans, ACA plans for the under-65 market, medicare advantage and medicare Part D plans.
-In 2023, Bobby Brock Insurance was named to the Inc. 5000 list of the Fastest Growing Private Companies in America.
+The company is a national brokerage firm that was founded by Justin and provides medicare supplement plans, ACA plans for the under-65 market, medicare advantage and medicare Part D plans.
+In 2023, Brock was named to the Inc. 5000 list of the Fastest Growing Private Companies in America.

 In 2020, Brock founded MedicareCon, an annual convention for Medicare insurance and health insurance agents.
 In 2024, Amerilife bought 51% of Brock's companies for $70 million.
 In the same year, he developed the insurance CRM system GoGuru to facilitate the sharing of information between agents and brokers, and the virtual educational and training platform, GoGuru University.